 You can also create a customizable, invokable dialog which can contain a drawing, inspector, table, tree, timeline, map, or chart view.

-A context menu consists of a hierarchy of menu items that can be invoked with selection of a node or edge, and you can choose from the prebuilt menu items that come with Perspectives, or you can use Perspectives APIs to add your own menu items.
+A context menu consists of a hierarchy of menu items that can be invoked with the selection of a node or edge, and you can choose from the prebuilt menu items that come with Perspectives, or you can use Perspectives APIs to add your own menu items.

 An example application built with Perspectives showing an invokable view dialog.